mrmiguu/creation/README.md

 </div>

 ---

-## 🚀 Overview

-**Evolve** is a paradigm shift for Python web development.
-Unlike traditional frameworks that render HTML on the server (Django, Flask) or wrap heavy JS runtimes, Evolve runs **natively in the browser** via WebAssembly.

-It features a **radical 2KB JavaScript micro-kernel** that handles DOM operations, while your application logic, state management, and component rendering happen entirely in Python.

-### Why Evolve?
+### Highlights

 - **⚡ Zero Virtual DOM:** Uses fine-grained signals for direct DOM updates (O(1) complexity).
 - **🐍 Python Native:** Write components, routing, and logic in pure Python.
 - **📦 Tiny Bundle:** A minimal JS kernel coupled with an optimized Python environment.
 - **🌐 Static Deployment:** Builds to pure HTML/CSS/WASM.
 Deploy to Vercel, Netlify, or GitHub Pages.
 ---

+**Evolve** is a paradigm shift for Python web development.
+Unlike traditional frameworks that render HTML on the server (Django, Flask) or wrap heavy JS runtimes, Evolve runs **natively in the browser** via WebAssembly.

+It features a **radical 2KB JavaScript micro-kernel** that handles DOM operations, while your application logic, state management, and component rendering happen entirely in Python.

-## 🛠 Installation
+##  Installation

 Requires Python 3.14+.